ryancranie/notes/Notes/Cryptography/Keys and Cryptographic Algorithms.md

 - Digital Signing Algorithm (**DSA**)
 	- in 1994, NIST adopted DSA as its digital signature standard (**DSS**) as **FIPS 186**

+How does asymmetric cryptography work?
+1. The sender's crypto application converts the plaintext data into cipher text using the recipients asymmetric public key and asymmetric cipher.
+2. To decrypt it, the recipient's crypto application converts the ciphertext to plaintext using their private decryption key, and the asymmetric cipher that was used.

-Asymmetric Key Cryptography Table
+### Asymmetric Key Cryptography Table

 | Advantages                                                     | Disadvantages                                                     |
 | -------------------------------------------------------------- | ----------------------------------------------------------------- |
 | Increased data security: users do not share their private keys | Operations are relatively slow compared to symmetric cyrptography |
 | Public key encrypts, private key decrypts                      | Not efficient to encrypt and decrypt large amounts of data        |

-How does asymmetric cryptography work?
-1. The sender's crypto application converts the plaintext data into cipher text using the recipients asymmetric public key and asymmetric cipher.
-2. To decrypt it, the recipient's crypto application converts the ciphertext to plaintext using their private decryption key, and the asymmetric cipher that was used.
 ## Where to use symmetric/asymmetric algorithm
 Considering both advantages and disadvantages of symmetric encryption and asymmetric encryption:
 - symmetric encryption secures bulk data to resolve the slowness of asymmetric encryption